valory-xyz/trader-quickstart/README.md

 ### Skip user prompts

 You can optionally pass `--attended=false` or export the environment variable `ATTENDED=false` to skip asking for inputs from the user.
-Note: In this case, if the service is staked then it will not update on-chain, to avoid unstaking.
+Note: In this case, if the service is staked, then it will not update the on-chain service, to avoid unstaking.
+If you choose a staking contract with different parameters (e.g., different bond), then you have to execute the attended mode of the script to update the on-chain service.

 ## Observe your agents